The name of The Mountbatten School will always be linked with one name and one family.

 On the morning of August 27th, 1979, 79-year-old Lord Mountbatten was killed when a bomb was detonated on the boat he was fishing from off the coast of County Sligo in Ireland.
 It was a violent end to a remarkable life for a man who was the supreme Allied Commander in South East Asia, First Sea Lord and a leading member of the Royal Family.

-He was afforded a state funeral at Westminster Abbey, but is buried at Romsey Abbey, with the tombstone positioned in the direction of his wife, Lady Edwina, who had been buried at sea off Portsmouth in 1960.
+He was afforded a ceremonial funeral at Westminster Abbey, but is buried at Romsey Abbey, with the tombstone positioned in the direction of his wife, Lady Edwina, who had been buried at sea off Portsmouth in 1960.

 The Mountbatten legacy lives on.
 The current patron is Lord Mountbatten’s great grand-daughter, The Lady Alexandra Knatchbull, and each June Romsey Abbey is filled with students, teachers and members of the community for Founder’s Day, which marks the school’s long association with the Mountbatten family.